anujshah108/Parmazon/README.md

 # Parmazon

 Parmazon is an e-commerce platform that allows businesses to connect users with thier cheese.
 It was built using Node, Express, React and PostgreSQL as a project for senior phase at Fullstack Acadmey.
-The site is deployed and viewable at parmazon.club (it's deployed via a free Heroku plan, so it might take a minute or so to load)
+The site is deployed and viewable at http://parmazon.club (it's deployed via a free Heroku plan, so it might take a minute or so to load)

 ## Getting Started